veda-grace-clinic/www.vedagraceclinic.com/README.md

 2. Install Composer

+3. Install Dependencies `composer install`

 # Local Development
 Theme development should occur in the `site/wp-content/themes` directory.
 Likewise, any custom plugin development should occur in the `site/wp-content/plugins` directory.

+If you want to include additional plugins which you will not be modifying its source code, find the plugin on `wpackagist.org` and make an entry for in the `composer.json` file.

-If you want to include additional plugins, download & install them with composer by simply referencing the plugin from `wpackagist.com` via the `site/composer.json` file.
+If you want to include additional plugins which you will modify its source code, do not use composer, instead, install the plugin directly to the `site/wp-content/plugins` directory.

+-

 To start up the wordpress environment locally, simply run `docker-compose up --build`